Quarto Background

 round(x = pi, digits = 2)

-When working in a single Quarto document, that document needs its own YAML so that Quarto ‘knows’ how to render it (and into what!).
-However, for multi-document projects like websites, this would be intensely cumbersome because every page would need extensive YAML information so that each document showed up where you expected it and all formatting was consistent across documents.
+When working in a single Quarto document, that document needs its own YAML so that Quarto ‘knows’ how to render it.
+However, for multi-document projects like websites a global YAML is required.
+This is because defining project-wide behavior across each file’s specific YAML would be intensely cumbersome.

-To solve this problem Quarto uses a single YAML file for these larger projects that controls project-wide (i.e., across-document) formatting and structure.
-You can still use the YAML section within a single document if you want it to behave differently from other pages but any formatting you want to apply across all pages should be specified in this cross-document YAML.
+This global YAML file controls project-wide (i.e., across-document) formatting and structure.
+You can still use the YAML section within a single document if you want it to behave differently from other pages but any formatting you want to apply across all Quarto files in the project should be specified in this cross-document, global YAML.